 General Health Information

-We are committed to calling you if there is ever an issue that affects your daughter’s camp experience.
+TAW is committed to calling our families if there is ever an issue that affects a camper’s camp experience.
 This would include the following circumstances:

-If your camper needs to spend the night at the Infirmary.
+- If a camper needs to spend more than one night at the Infirmary.

-If your camper needs to visit a doctor in town, get x-rays, or lab work
+- If a camper needs to visit a doctor in town, get x-rays, or lab work.

 Please follow the steps listed below to complete the online health history and medical forms: